What are the Most Important SOC Skills

 "How did you come to that conclusion?"

-Sit for a minute and think how impactful that would have been in resolving your last misunderstanding and how often you or someone you know has been misunderstood.
+Sit for a minute and think about how impactful that would have been in resolving your last misunderstanding and how often you or someone you know has been misunderstood.